 To qualify for the Non-profit Set-aside, a Qualified Nonprofit Organization must own an interest in the Project and materially participate in the development and operation of the Project in accordance with Section 42(h)(5)(B) of the Code.
 An Application will qualify for this set-aside if the general partner or manager (or managing member) of the Applicant is a Qualified Nonprofit Organization or a business corporation in which one or more Qualified Nonprofit Organization(s) owns 100% of the stock of the corporation in accordance with Section 42(h)(5)(C) of the Code.
 MaineHousing, in its sole discretion, may award the Non-profit Set-aside to an Applicant with a Principal or an Affiliate of either that is a Qualified Nonprofit Organization even if the Applicant has not indicated in the Application that the Applicant is participating in the set-aside, and if necessary, may require the Applicant to change the ownership structure of the Applicant to qualify for the Non-profit set-aside.

 Preservation Set-aside.
 Up to $300,000 of the annual State Ceiling will be set aside for the preservation and rehabilitation of existing Affordable Housing that satisfies the minimum rehabilitation requirements set forth in Section 5.D.2.
 Demolition and reconstruction of housing on the same site or another site will be treated as new construction and is not eligible for this set-aside.
-If the amount of Credit under this set-aside is limited to one Project.
+The amount of Credit under this set-aside is limited to one Project.
 If the amount of Credit under this set-aside is not sufficient to complete the Project proposed in the highest-scoring eligible Application, MaineHousing may, in its sole discretion, (1) allocate additional Credit to the highest-scoring eligible Application regardless of the score of the Application relative to the scores of all other Applications, (2) allocate the Credit under this set-aside to the next highest-scoring eligible Application that does not need more than the amount of the Credit available under the set-aside, or (3) not allocate any Credit under this set-aside.

 Maximum Credit Amount.
 The maximum amount of Credit that will be allocated for each Project is the lesser of (i) $20,000 per Credit-eligible unit for a Project or (ii) 25% of the annual State Ceiling from which the Applicant applied for Credit.